muriloHoracio/TERL/README.md

-# CNNTEC
+# TERL

-Convolutional Neural Network Transposable Elements Classifier
+Transposable Elements Representation Learner

-The CNNTEC can be used to classify any genomic sequence.
+The TERL can be used to classify any genomic sequence.
 This framework provides tools to train and test models.
 Users can opt to deploy the trained network model.
 There are vast parameters that can be used to define the network architecture and to set the model's parameters.